CureVac starts clinical trial for COVID-19 vaccine candidate

-BERLIN (Reuters) -German biotech firm CureVac has enrolled the first participant for a Phase 2b/3 clinical trial of its COVID-19 vaccine candidate, it said on Monday.
+BERLIN (Reuters) - German biotech firm CureVac has started a large Phase 2b/3 clinical trial of its COVID-19 vaccine candidate, banking on the same technology that has allowed rivals BioNTech and Moderna to lead the development race.

+“The goal is to have interim results in the first quarter of 2021, which will form the basis - provided the data is good, and we are hopeful - for filing a so-called rolling submission with regulators,” Chief Executive Franz-Werner Haas told Reuters on Monday.

-The trial, which is relevant for regulatory approval, will assess the safety and efficacy in adults and is expected to include more than 35,000 participants in Europe and Latin America, it added in a statement bit.ly/37dwzo4.
+The trial will assess the safety and efficacy in adults of various ages and is expected to include more than 35,000 participants in Europe and Latin America, the company said.

 The study aims to demonstrate the efficacy of its vaccine candidate in preventing first episodes of confirmed cases of COVID-19 of any severity as well as preventing moderate to severe confirmed cases of COVID-19 in participants who have never been infected with SARS-CoV-2, CureVac said.